shanev/koa-ios-api/README.md

 # Koa iOS API

-Koa backend API server boilerplate for iOS apps using ES2017 Javascript and best practices.
+Barebones API server for iOS apps using ES2017 Javascript and best practices.
+Built on (Koa)[http://koajs.com], the next-generation web framework for node.js.
 Fork it as a starting point for your own server.

 Stack: